 They are different than the typical, solid-walled container in a few important ways.
-Namely, preventing the plant from developing stem-girdling roots, a condition that can arise from growing a plant without considering the shape of the root system at installation.
+Namely, they prevent stem-girdling roots.
+This a condition that may arise from growing a plant without considering the shape of the root system at installation.
 RootMaker pots overcome this by having multiple ridges and air holes on the sides of the pot walls and base.

 A fibrous root system translates to:

 We produce many of our trees in-house from seed.
 This allows us to have a high degree of control over our plants.
 Many of our native offerings are grown in-house from seed that we hand pick from local provenances (location is species specific).
 We focus heavily on local-ecotype natives, with attention paid to soil types, historical origins, and qualities like vigor, disease resistance, and overall appearance.